tfpf/pysorteddict/docs/performance.md

 or only delete items cannot be said to have been performed on a sorted dictionary of a particular length.
 Therefore, the strategy chosen was:

-* generate a `list` of 50 random `float`s;
+* generate a `list` of random `float`s;
 * insert all of them into the sorted dictionary; and
 * delete all of them from the sorted dictionary in order of insertion.

 Only the last two steps (defined in a function `set_del`) were timed.
-After these, in theory, the sorted dictionary should return to the original state, allowing it to be used for the next round of timing.
+After these, ideally, the sorted dictionary should return to the original state, allowing it to be used for the next round of timing.
 In practice, it is likely to be in a different state because of rebalancing operations.
 But that change of state can be assumed to simulate the real-world effects of insertions and deletions, so this is a sound strategy.

-To reiterate, the numbers reported in the table above and the graph below are for 50 insertions and deletions.
+This benchmark was repeated for three different lengths of the `list` of random `float`s: 33, 67 and 100.

 ```{image} _static/images/perf-setitem-light.svg
 :align: center